 Bond with your kids

 Sharing your love of nature and the outdoors with your kids brings the whole family closer together.
 Use the hike to bond with your kids.
-Talking while hiking with kids often works great.
+Talking often works great.
 Most of them are really keen on talking about things they like and they can do it for hours.
 Find some interesting topics and just let the kids talk.
 You’ll have a great opportunity to know your kids better so listen carefully – it can be really interesting what they have to say.
+Listening with full attention (even if sometimes you do it silently) usually works like a charm because children often need just to put your listening skills into action.

 Children, in general, love to be outside and play so if you can share that time with them, they’ll enjoy being with you in the outdoors.
 These hikes can make lifelong memories, something that they (and probably you) will always remember.